xultaeculcis/ml-project-cookiecutter/docs/guide.md

 We use [MkDocs](https://www.mkdocs.org/) with [Material](https://squidfunk.github.io/mkdocs-material/) theme.

-To build the docs run:
+To build the docs, run:

 ```shell
 make docs
 ```

-If you want to verify the docs locally use:
+If you want to verify the docs locally, use:

 ```shell
 uv run mkdocs serve